Creamy Southern Coleslaw

 • Cut the red and green cabbages in half, from the top through the core, and then cut those halves in half again in the same direction.

-• Remove the remaining core and then cut very thin slices 90 degrees to the layers, called a chiffonade, using two of the green cabbage quarters and one of the purple.
-Add to a large mixing bowl and put the remaining cabbage in the fridge in a plastic zipper bag.
+• Remove the remaining core, then cut very thin slices 90 degrees to the layers, called a chiffonade, using two of the green cabbage quarters and one of the purple.
+Add to a large mixing bowl, and put the remaining cabbage in the fridge in a plastic zipper bag.

-• Shred the carrots on the coarse side of a box grater and add to the bowl, mixing them with the carrots thoroughly with your clean hands.
+• Shred the carrots on the coarse side of a box grater and add them to the bowl with the cabbage.

-• Finely chop the green onions mixing, them into the slaw with your hands as well.
+• Finely chop the green onions and mix them into the slaw.
 Add the salt and pepper to the slaw and mix one last time.

 Notes